 It’s common to use celery in this sort of salad, but not being a big celery fan, I never have any in the fridge.
 I thought that the currants would add sweetness and the bell pepper would give the salad a bit more color as well as some extra sweetness and a satisfying crunch (without any celery!).

-This chicken salad is a bit lighter than most chicken salads because it uses Greek yogurt instead of mayo.
+This chicken salad is a bit lighter than most chicken salads because it uses a mixture of Greek yogurt and mayonnaise, rather than just mayo.
 Much as I love rich and creamy foods, I somehow happen to prefer chicken salad that’s a little less “mayonnaisy.”
 The yogurt adds a bit of tanginess that contrasts with the creaminess of the mayonnaise.
 Use about three parts mayonnaise to one part yogurt.

 It was easy, quick, tasty, and great for a hot day when I didn’t feel like cooking or fussing in the kitchen.